mohd-akram/item.tf/README.md

 You'll also need to install the [Redis server](https://redis.io/download).

 Run updatestore.py to update the Redis cache.
-Then, simply launch main.py.
+Then, run `uvicorn main:app`.

 Hosting
 -------